tmzh/tmzh.github.io/content/post/2023-03-15-gpt-4-stable-diffusion-and-beyond.md

 ## Death of art or reincarnation of art?
 For AI generative art, the main concern is regarding the risk of plagiarism.
 This is kind of a Ship of theseus problem- at what point of does the art becomes something else?
 How do you distinguish between contribution that are uniquely yours?
 Irrespective of how we address the plagiarism problem, I don't see AI generated art diminishing the need or impact of artists.
 Art in its purest meaning, is a counterpoint to the current current society.
 If everyone is outputting StableDiffusion artwork, certain predictable patterns begins to emerge and it can quickly feel soulless.
 Same can be said of ChatGPT or any AI derived work.
 Folks have already [noted](https://twitter.com/bildoperationen/status/1633082030178050048) that in StableDiffusion "the default mode of these images is to shine and sparkle, as if illuminated from within".
 On the other hand, a mainstream art that mimics status quo will be under threat.
 Pop artists may be replaced by prompt engineers or there may be new generation of hybrid artists who would wield AI tools as a paintbrush to produce unique forms of artwork.

 <figure>
     <img src="/images/2023-03-15-surrealist-art-stable-diffusion.png"
          witdth="50%"
          alt="Surrealist art by Stable Diffusion">
     <figcaption>Surrealist art by Stable Diffusion</figcaption>
 </figure>

+## What do we need to do?
+In order to tackle the potential hazards of AI, we have to channel our innate ability to adapt.
+As much as we'd like to think we're in charge of the progress of AI, we can't possibly anticipate all the potential consequences and risks that come with AI and expect to control it with a set of rules and regulations.
+Therefore, it is imperative that we approach the development and integration of AI with humility, acknowledging the complexity and unpredictability of the technology, and actively seeking to examine, understand and manage its potential impact on society and individual lives.